KireinaHoro/research-plan/main.typ

 #[@rpc]-offloading smart @nic[s] are a potential new single point of failure
 introduced to datacenter systems; the critical nature warrants extensive verification effort for their functional correctness.
-Conventional hardware verification focuses on @abv against properties specified in various logic domains.
+Conventional hardware verification focuses on @abv~@witharana_survey_2022 against properties specified in various logic domains.
 These properties can be either written by hand or generated from higher-level behavioural models of the final system.
 They can then be checked in an automated fashion with simulation or formal methods.
 We plan to integrate with prior models developed in the group for cache-coherent interconnects to derive properties and employ standard techniques to prove the functional correctness of our custom hardware.

+_Specification synthesis_ is a method to extract behavioural specifications from a black-box component.
+Schult et.~al.~@schuh_cc-nic_2024 proposed a method to test cache-coherence protocol hardware implementations with partial specifications.
+Their method can be extended to synthesize full specifications for model-checking other components in a fully integrated system.
+We will work closely with the authors towards deriving specifications for all hardware components in the system.

 == Goals of the Thesis #lim[ca 2-3 pages] <goals>